 We’re all used to those articles that tell us what to eat to improve health, and that’s amazing because they make our lives easy by summarizing what we really need to eat.
-However, today let’s have a little twist and look at those 7 Foods You Must Never Eat.
+However, today let’s have a little twist and look at those foods you should never eat.
 I guess you know what that means; they are bad for you!
 And in case you’ve been eating them, this could be the right time to stop.
 So, what are they?

 1. Hydrogenated vegetable oils